What Makes a Good RPG Rulebook?

 Tradeoffs Are the Design

-Before you start using this framework to judge every rulebook you own, remember that it’s meant to help you analyze, not to keep score.
+Before you start using this framework to judge every rulebook, remember that it’s meant to help you analyze, not to keep score.

-The exemplars in this piece all prove the point.
-Old-School Essentials is a triumph of Navigation, but it achieves that through a layout optimized for reference, not onboarding: it assumes you already know what an RPG is.
+The exemplars in this piece all prove that point.
+Old-School Essentials is a triumph of Navigation, but it achieves it through a layout optimized for reference, not orientation: it assumes you already know what an RPG is.
 Torchbearer’s execution is airtight, but the Grind’s mechanical weight creates friction for new players and can slow play.
 Burning Wheel’s resilience structures are very robust, but they add overhead that can make casual play feel like a legal proceeding.
-Dread’s evocation is unmatched but it has almost no navigation, because it doesn’t need one.
+Dread’s evocation is outstanding but it has almost no navigation, because it doesn’t need it.

 The Test Case: D&D 3.5e Player’s Handbook